keobox/turic/lesson07/topics.md

 * For.
 It's a equivalent to `while`, it's just "syntactic sugar".
   * Since the initialization part is already done we can skip it and leave just the `;`.
   * Skip the condition part and use `if` and `break` in the for loop.
+  * Transform a for loop in a while loop.
+Notice that the condition is negated respect before.